Influence of Exchange-Correlation Functionals and Neural Network Architectures on Li$^+$-Ion Conductivity in Solid-State Electrolyte from Molecular Dynamics Simulations with Machine-Learning Force Fields: Computational details

 All three neural network models successfully reduce energy errors to the meV/atom scale.
 Among them, DP achieves the lowest energy RMSE, albeit with higher force errors.
-In contrast, the equivariant neural networks(ENN) NequIP and MACE achieve significantly lower force errors, while sacrificing some accuracy in energy, consistent with previous reports \cite{batzner20223,batatia2022mace}.
+In contrast, the equivariant neural networks(ENN) NequIP and MACE achieve significantly lower errors in force, while sacrificing some accuracy in energy, consistent with previous reports \cite{batzner20223,batatia2022mace}.
+Furthermore, through the iterative DP-GEN workflow, four DP force-field models of comparable accuracy were obtained; a detailed discussion of these additional models is provided in Appendix~\ref{App:A}.
+Among them, the model exhibiting the smallest RMSE in energies and forces was selected for subsequent MD simulations (as shown in Fig.~\ref{fig:A1}).